 Applications for the CAPP program are made to the CAPP Program Director.
-Prior to submitting the formal application, all prospective instructors are invited to contact Douglas Haynes, Director of Advanced Composition, or the Chair of the Department of English (Ron Rindo) for information on the application.
+Prior to submitting the formal application, all prospective instructors are invited to contact Roberta Maguire, English Department Chair, for information on the application.

 Site visits with Department of English liaison faculty may be arranged to answer questions.
 CAPP courses are college-level courses, so we will use the same criteria to evaluate proposals from prospective instructors of these courses as we use to hire faculty to teach courses on the UW Oshkosh campus.

 All Writing Based Inquiry Seminars have an enrollment limit of 25 students, and we strongly suggest adhering as closely as possible to the National Council of Teachers of English guidelines for college-level class sizes:

 - "No more than 20 students should be permitted in any writing class.
 Ideally, classes should be limited to 15.
 Students cannot learn to write without writing.
 In sections larger than 20, teachers cannot possibly give student writing the immediate and individual response necessary for growth and development."